noboomu/proteus/README.md

 ### Setup
   - We are very impressed by what Jooby has done with server configuration
   - Parameters are all configured in the ```conf/application.conf``` file
-  - Proteus applications generally have a main method that creates an instance of ```io.sinistral.proteus.Application```
+  - Proteus applications generally have a main method that creates an instance of ```io.sinistral.proteus.ProteusApplication```
   - The user adds ```Service``` and ```Module``` classes to the application instance via ```addService``` and ```addModule``` methods prior to calling ```start```

 ### Getting Started